-- 25. Although progress is being made to reduce levels of alcohol consumption in Wales (based on self-reported data from the National Survey for Wales), levels of alcohol-related harm and hazardous drinking remain an issue.
+28. Although progress is being made to reduce levels of alcohol consumption in Wales (based on self-reported data from the National Survey for Wales), levels of alcohol-related harm and hazardous drinking remain an issue.
 A key component missing from the Welsh Government's approach to reducing alcohol-related harm to date has been intervention to address the low price of alcohol.
-The introduction of a minimum price for alcohol through this Bill will address this gap and help to protect the health and wellbeing of harmful and hazardous drinkers who tend to consume lowcost and high-strength alcohol products. - 26.
-The need to target alcohol pricing is a view shared by other executives and legislatures.
-The Scottish Parliament for example has passed and the Scottish Government has sought to implement similar legislation about the price at which alcohol may be sold from certain premises in Scotland.
-This legislation has been the subject of a legal challenge by the Scotch Whisky Association and others on the grounds that it was incompatible with EU law and so has yet to be implemented.
-Most recently, the Court of Session in Edinburgh found that the legislation was compatible with EU law.
-The Scottish Government is currently awaiting the outcome of an appeal of this decision by the Scotch Whisky Association to the Supreme Court.
-The Welsh Government will be monitoring the outcome of this appeal carefully. - 27.
+The introduction of a minimum price for alcohol through this Bill will address this gap and help to protect the health and well-being of hazardous and harmful drinkers who tend to consume low-cost and high-strength alcohol products.

+- 29. The need to target alcohol pricing is a view shared by other executives and legislatures.
+The Scottish Parliament for example has passed and the Scottish Government has implemented similar legislation about the price at which alcohol may be sold from certain premises in Scotland. - 30.
+The Welsh Government will be closely monitoring the implementation of the legislation in Scotland. - 31.
 The current law governing the licensing of alcohol in England and Wales is set out in the Licensing Act 2003 (the 2003 Act).
-This regulates the licensing of premises in England and Wales which sell alcoholic drinks such as nightclubs, bars, restaurants and shops. - 28.
+This regulates the licensing of premises in England and Wales which sell alcoholic drinks such as nightclubs, bars, restaurants and shops. - 32.
 The 2003 Act provides that the licensing regime is enforced by licensing authorities.
-In Wales, a licensing authority is the council of a county or county borough. - 29.
-The 2003 Act provides that when a licensing authority is carrying out its functions under the Act, it must do so with a view to promoting the following four objectives (the licensing objectives): - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm.

-- 30. In addition, licence holders have to meet the compulsory licensing conditions that are set out at section 19 of the 2003 Act plus any further conditions which may be specified by the Secretary of State by Order under section 19A of the 2003 Act. - 31.
+In Wales, a licensing authority is the council of a county or county borough. - 33.
+The 2003 Act provides that when a licensing authority is carrying out its functions under the Act, it must do so with a view to promoting the following four objectives (the licensing objectives): - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm. - 34.
+In addition, licence holders have to meet the compulsory licensing conditions that are set out at section 19 of the 2003 Act plus any further conditions which may be specified by the Secretary of State by Order under section 19A of the 2003 Act. - 35.
 The Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010 (as amended) and the Licensing Act 2003 (Mandatory Conditions) Order 2014 provide numerous mandatory licensing conditions.
-These include conditions relating to irresponsible drinks promotions, the availability of free tap water and, most recently, the restriction on alcohol being sold at a price below alcohol duty plus VAT. - 32.
-This ban on selling alcohol below the cost of duty plus VAT has been in place since 28 May 2014 and was introduced through the Licensing Act 2003 (Mandatory Conditions) Order 2014. - 33.
-The Welsh Government welcomed this ban on below-cost selling but believes that further measures, such as the introduction of an MUP, are needed in Wales.
-The Sheffield Alcohol Research Group believes the below-cost selling policy only affects the very cheapest drinks.
-It has concluded that the average price of alcohol sold by supermarkets would be expected to rise by 0.1% under the ban on below-cost selling policy.9 In particular, it states: "The ban on below cost selling...is estimated to have small effects on consumption and health harm...a minimum unit price, if set at between 40p and 50p per unit, is estimated to have an approximately 40-50 times greater effect."
-The proportion of the market affected by below cost selling is a key driver of impact, with just 0.7% of all units estimated to be sold below the duty plus tax threshold implied by a ban on below cost selling, compared with 23.2% of units for a 45p minimum unit price.10 - 34.
-Furthermore, the ban on below cost selling is likely to only have a small effect on population health, saving an estimated 14 deaths and 500 hospital admissions per annum in England.
-This is considerably lower than the anticipated impacts of introducing a 45p11 MUP, which is estimated to save 624 deaths and 23,700 hospital admissions in England.
-It is also
+These include conditions relating to irresponsible drinks promotions, the availability of free tap water and, most recently, the restriction on alcohol being sold at a price below alcohol duty plus VAT. - 36.
+The ban on selling alcohol below the cost of duty plus VAT has been in place since 28 May 2014 and was introduced through the Licensing Act 2003 (Mandatory Conditions) Order 2014. - 37.
+The Welsh Government welcomed this ban on below-cost selling but believes that further measures, such as the introduction of an MUP, are

-9 http://wales.gov.uk/statistics-and-research/research-likely-impact-public-attitudes-towards-minimum-unit-price-alcohol/?lang=en important to note that most of the harm reductions (an estimated 89% of deaths saved per annum) are estimated to occur in the 5.3% of people who are harmful drinkers.
+- 38. Furthermore, the ban on below cost selling is likely to only have a small effect on population health, saving an estimated 14 deaths and 500 hospital admissions per annum in England.
+This is considerably lower than the anticipated impacts of introducing a 45p MUP, which is estimated to save 624 deaths and 23,700 hospital admissions in England.
+It is also important to note that most of the harm reductions (an estimated 89% of deaths saved per annum) are estimated to occur in the 5.3% of people who are harmful drinkers. - 39.
+The ban on below-cost selling is predicted to have a minimal impact on alcohol consumption and related harms, with a 0.1% reduction in deaths and a total saving of £9m a year on societal costs.